ivanIndjic/BigData/README.md

 > IMPORTANT!
 Maybe you will get error message saying that namenode is in safe mode.
-In this case do the following:
+In that case do the following:
 ```docker exec namenode hadoop dfsadmin -safemode leave```